All Airline Reviews

 12th Dec 2011

 Finally, another airline, and its a biggie this time, even if their international routes are rather scarce.
 It's US Airways, and while they may be pretty miserable in parts, they do offer a way to get around the United States that isn't United, and many of us like them just for that.
-I have of course added details of the US Airways clubs at the three hubs of Charlotte, Philadelphia and Phoenix.
+You can probably tell it's not my favourite airline, particularly seeing the state of the lounges. in I have of course added details of the US Airways clubs at the three hubs of Charlotte, Philadelphia and Phoenix.

 25th Nov 2011